savagezen/dnd-tools/README.md

 - *Compeltely interactive:*  promted with start menu after every function
 - *Character generator:*  any or all stat blocks and features can be randomized
+- *NPC generator:*  35 NPC classes with stat blocks populate as with character creation.
+Fixed NPC stats are in the Monster Manual and many places online.
 - *Save generated character:*  export generated character to text file
 - *Dice roller:*  any number of dice, any number of sides
 - *Encounter calculator:* calculates modified experience per party size / level and monster party size (and CR)